Accessibility statement for Children and Family Court Advisory and Support Service (Cafcass)

 This website is run by the Cafcass Communications team.
-We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+It is designed to be used by as many people as possible.
+The text should be clear and simple to understand.
+You should be able to:

-- listen to most of the website using a screen reader, including Narrator, VoiceOver and Talkback.
+- use most of the website using a screen reader; and

 We know some parts of this website are not fully accessible:

 - Many documents are in PDF format and therefore may not be accessible by assistive technologies.

 - Some pages and document attachments are not written in plain English.

 - Some documents have poor colour contrast.

 - Some content is animated, and the animation cannot be paused.